What Is The Effect Of The Pandemic On Postgraduates’ Earning Potential?

 Plot your path and stand out.

-But regardless of whether this number goes up or down, the competition for the most sought-after roles at the upper reaches of industry will remain fierce.
+But regardless of whether this number goes up or down, the competition for the most sought-after roles at the upper reaches of the industry will remain fierce.
 In this type of market, a postgraduate degree can provide a clear point of distinction from your peers, and this will continue to set you apart from others in the eyes of many employers.

 Therefore, the question for anyone contemplating embarking on this journey, is perhaps not whether the pandemic will affect the outcome of your studies, but how should you plot a path through it to increase your employability and maximise your career opportunities?